How Yoga Can Help Your Depression

 It’s really the combination of the physical component and meditative elements that can help to combat depression.
 Meditation can help to bring you into a more present mindset and help to clear your mind of some of the more negative emotions you may be experiencing.
 The poses and other physical aspects help with mind-body connections, important considerations in depression.

-Despite advances in psychopharmacology and integrative forms of psychotherapy, individuals suffering with depression, can likely benefit from adding yoga sessions to their weekly schedule.
+Despite advances in psychopharmacology, individuals suffering with depression, can likely benefit from adding yoga sessions to their weekly schedule.